 Whole exome sequencing (WES) captures the DNA sequence of only the protein-coding regions of the genome, which represents only ≈1% of the genome.
-WES is less costly than whole genome sequencing (WGS), but cannot
+WES is less costly than whole genome sequencing (WGS), but cannot identify any mutations that lie outside the coding regions, nor can it identify chromosomal translocations or inversions with breakpoints located outside coding regions.

 Whole genome sequencing (WGS) captures the sequence of the entire genome.
-While many biomarkers now known to be important in hematologic malignancies were discovered with WGS (e.g., DNMT3, IDH1/2), and the information it yields is not limited to preselected targets, it is not routinely performed in the clinical setting.13 WGS is time consuming, expensive, and results can be difficult to interpret, particularly when there is a low tumor burden.^{4,13}
+While many biomarkers now known to be important in hematologic malignancies were discovered with WGS (e.g., DNMT3A, IDH1/2), and the information it yields is not limited to preselected targets, it is not routinely performed in the clinical setting.
+WGS is time consuming, expensive, and results can be difficult to interpret, particularly when there is a low tumor burden.
+4,13